truenas/documentation/content/Contributing/Documentation/AppContributions.md

 ## Contributing to TrueNAS Application Documentation
 Community members can submit change requests or add new tutorials to the Community Apps tutorials section of the Documentation Hub.
-For more information on submitting change requests, forking repos, and submitting PRs, see [Content Updates]({{< relref "ContentUpdates.md" >}}).
+For more information on submitting change requests, forking repos, and submitting PRs, see [Content Updates]({{< relref "/Contributing/Documentation/ContentUpdate.md" >}}).

 When submitting new tutorials or request changes to existing TrueNAS Documentation Hub application tutorials:

-  * Create the PR against the correct directory of the [TrueNAS Documentation Hub public repository](https://github.com/truenas/documentation/tree/master).
+  * Create the PR against a forked copy of the [TrueNAS Documentation Hub public repository](https://github.com/truenas/documentation/tree/master).

-    In your local forked repository, open the existing article file in either the **CommunityApps** or the **ChartApps** folder in the **/content/SCALE/SCALETutorials/Apps/** folder.
+    In your local forked repository, open the existing article file in either the **CommunityApps** or the **ChartApps** folder of the **/content/SCALE/SCALETutorials/Apps/** directory.

     If submitting a new tutorial, add the new tutorial to the **CommunityApps** folder in your local copy of the repository.

-    Use the text editor of your choice to make changes to the [application tutorial template]() as the basis for your new article.
+    Use the text editor of your choice to make changes to the [application tutorial template]({{< relref "/Contributing/Documentation/AppArticleTemplate.md" >}}) as the basis for your new article.
     Article content is written in Commonmark Markdown.

     (Optional) Save images in the **/documentation/static/scale/apps** folder of your local branch.

     Submit the PR against the **Master** branch.

-  * Click **Edit Article** at the top of the article in the Documentation Hub to request changes to an existing article.
+  * Click **Edit Article** at the top of the Documentation Hub article to request changes to an existing article.
-    Refer to the [Content Updates]({{< relref "ContentUpdates.md" >}}) article for more details.
+    Refer to the [Content Updates]({{< relref "/Contributing/Documentation/ContentUpdate.md" >}}) article for more details.